 1) Research where you are traveling to before you arrive

 Whether you’re traveling for business or pleasure, it’s important to find out as much as you can about the place you are visiting.
 Before leaving on your trip, make sure you know how safe the area is or if there are places you need to avoid.
-Look into the best restaurants to go to and fun things to do.
+For instance, when searching for affordable hotels in Scottsdale, once you book your stay you should look into the best nearby restaurants to go to and fun things to do.

 If you are visiting another country, take some time to learn about their customs.
 Ask the health department about any vaccines you may need for your safety.
 It would be best to find reputable places for currency exchange, otherwise, people could easily take advantage of you.

 2) Don’t tell others where you are staying

 One of the joys of traveling is meeting new people.
 But as fun as your new friends may be, it’s not a good idea to invite them to your hotel.
 Yes you may have shared stories and laughs, and you could even have spent several hours with them, but you do not really know them.
 So never tell other people where your hotel room is for your safety.